 What next steps look like

 There are no federal laws against cyberbullying so what future steps can look like for you will depend on your state’s laws.
-However, a good place to start is by reporting bullying to your school district.
+Most state laws, policies and regulations require school districts to implement a bullying policy and ways to investigate and respond to these situations.
+Some states also require bullying prevention programs and teacher development programs.
+A good place to start is by reporting bullying to your school district.
 They will be able to conduct an investigation for you and walk you through the whole process.

 How to ask for help from a trusted adult